Prince William and Kate recycle outfits to highlight climate impact of fashion

-The eco-friendly attire was apropos as guests gathered to watch this year’s winners scoop 1 million pounds ($1.4 million) for their solutions to the world’s most pressing environmental challenges.
+The eco-friendly attire was apropos as guests gathered to watch this year’s winners scoop 1 million pounds for their solutions to the world’s most pressing environmental challenges.

 In the United Kingdom, around $192 million worth of clothes are sent to landfill sites each week, according to British broadcaster ITV.